What is GFSI and Why is It Important?

 The Origins of GFSI

 The primary impetus for GFSI was addressing recurring food safety incidents and recalls.
 These events profoundly impacted the food industry’s reputation, consumer trust, and public health.
 In response to these events, the Consumer Goods Forum (CGF), a global organization of retailers and manufacturers, established GFSI to elevate food safety standards worldwide.
+The initiative was designed to ensure safe food for people everywhere and to serve the greater good by protecting public health.

 What are the Objectives of GFSI?